titipata/pubmed_parser/README.md

 [![Join the chat at https://gitter.im/titipata/pubmed_parser](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/titipata/pubmed_parser?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Python parser for [PubMed open-access subset](http://www.ncbi.nlm.nih.gov/pmc/tools/ftp/) (download section of XML subset is at the end of the page named e.g. `articles.A-B.tar.gz` )
+Python parser for [PubMed open-access subset](http://www.ncbi.nlm.nih.gov/pmc/tools/ftp/) (the download section of XML subset is at the end of the page, files are named like this `articles.A-B.tar.gz` )

 ## About

-We create a simple parser for PubMed Open-Access subset where you can give an XML path or string to the function called `parse_pubmed_xml` which will return a dictionary with following information from xml file:
+We created a simple parser for PubMed Open Access Subset where you can give an XML path or string to the function called `parse_pubmed_xml` which will return a dictionary with the following information:

  - `full_title`: article's title
  - `abstract`: abstract